barchart/north-america-grain-price/docs/content/quick_start.md

 ## 03 Explore more

 Congrats!
 You've made your first query.
-Now, you can check detailed API documentation at API Reference Section, and explore more advanced methods to query grain prices data in API Examples Section
+Feel free to check detailed API documentation in our API Reference Section, where you can also explore more advanced methods of querying grain prices data in the API Examples Section.